-A sought-after live and studio drummer, Daniel’s commercial work for television and radio includes recording in nationally acclaimed studios such as Cider Mountain, Bing Bang Boom, Cue 11, Amplified Wax and Nashville’s Dark Horse Studios.
+A sought-after live and studio drummer, Daniel’s commercial work for television and radio includes recording in nationally acclaimed studios such as Cider Mountain, Bing Bang Boom, Cue 11, Amplified Wax and Nashville’s Dark Horse, Yackland, and Coop DeVille studios.
 His work can be heard on national advertising campaigns for Third Rock from the Sun, Saturday Night Live, and ABC’s TGIF Fridays, as well as Disney’s The Game Plan and many more.

 Before moving to Nashville, TN, Daniel split his time offstage between Gonzaga University and North Idaho College, where he taught and inspired emerging drummers in all percussion-related classes, Jazz combos, Survey of Music, and Jazz History.
 He still offers private instruction in drums/ percussion to a limited number of students in the Metro-Nashville area.